Categories

 Do high-index lenses block UV rays?

-All high-index lenses sold on Eyeconic.com block 100% of UV rays.
+All high-index lenses sold on Eyeconic.com block 100% of UV rays

-Are high-index lenses scratch-resistant?
+Are high-index lenses scratch resistent?

 Are high-index lenses worth the extra cost?

-This will come down to personal preference, but they can be game-changers for people used to thick, heavy lenses.
+This will come down to personal preference, but they can be game changers for people used to thick, heavy lenses.

 Do high-index lenses cause distortion?